hitokiri-mata/katacoda-courses/kubernetes-pipelines/sonarqube/step2-sonarqube.md

-(DRAFTING... working on getting these steps to work...
-This Katacoda Minikube instance is not large enough for SonarQube.
-Some attempts have been made in the settings to reduce the memory needs.
-However, you can run the same instructions on another Kubernetes cluster with a larger memory setting.)

-SonarQube relies on some storage using a Postgress database.
-First, apply a StorageClass object as a dependency before Postgress starts.
+SonarQube relies on a Postgres database for its storage.
+First, apply a StorageClass object as a dependency before Postgres starts.

 `kubectl create -f storage.yaml`{{execute}}